Social Media Companies Struggle To Pull Live Streamed Video Of Mass Shootings

 He included a link to a Facebook account.

-That Faceboook account, is where a 17-minute long video was live streamed, in real time.
+That Facebook account, is where a 17-minute long video was live-streamed, in real time.
 The video starts behind the wheel of a car.
 It appears to come from a body-mounted camera.
 He pulls up to Al Noor Mosque, one of two mosques attacked in Christchurch, New Zealand.
 And what comes next is sheer horror.
 He starts shooting worshipers.
 At one point, he returns to his car for another gun.
 Then, he shoots people who are quite close to him.

 Professor Alex London teaches ethics and philosophy at Carnegie Mellon University.
-He says the viral nature of social media live streaming makes it an ideal tool for extremist groups to spread their message.
+He says the viral nature of social media live-streaming makes it an ideal tool for extremist groups to spread their message.

-"When your point is to strike fear into the hearts of people, live streaming allows you to carry your message much farther," London said.
+"When your point is to strike fear into the hearts of people, live-streaming allows you to carry your message much farther," London said.

 But, that same technology and social media access also allows people to call out things like police brutality.
 For example, London said that it used to be that when people would accuse police officers of abuse, "you'd have to believe their testimony."
-Now, live streaming provides more solid evidence in some cases.
+Now, live-streaming provides more solid evidence in some cases.

 Perhaps that's why, when Philando Castile was shot by a Minnesota police officer, his girlfriend's first instinct was to start broadcasting live on Facebook.
 The video went viral, causing national outrage.
 "It gives people a much better sense of the event, and the event in real time," London said.

-But as much as live streaming can document, it can also prop up atrocities and make them go viral, as in the case of the New Zealand shooting.
+But as much as live-streaming can document, it can also prop up atrocities and make them go viral, as in the case of the New Zealand shooting.

 This is hardly the first time the role of social media in these types of attacks has been highlighted.